-We learn new things (like how to drive stick shift) when we are forced to.
+Military spouses learn new things (like how to drive stick shift) when we are forced to

 What separates the new from the ‘seasoned’ spouses is the ability to shoulder the new burden and move forward.
 In spite of fear, or doubt, or insecurity, we simply have to deal with the situations that the military hands us.
 Take one step.
 Then take another.

 In the weeks that followed our move to Spain, my husband spent most waking hours at work, and even slept in his new office.
 It fell on me to drive myself and the three little ones around base to get us “checked in”—registered for housing and health care, signed up for new preschool and bank accounts.